Zandian1/zandian1.github.io/index.md

   </ul>
   <br>
   <p2>
+  Along side web development, continuing to learn Java using University of Helsinki MOOC course.
-  University of Helsinki <a href="https://moocfi.github.io/courses/2013/programming-part-1/">Java course</a>
+  Link to University of Helsinki's <a href="https://moocfi.github.io/courses/2013/programming-part-1/">Java course</a>
   <br>
   <input type="text" placeholder="This field has text">
   <br>